Turkish election will test limits of Erdogan era | CBC News

 At a recent election rally, Erdogan said rising refrigerator sales in Turkey were a sign of how well the economy was doing.
 Opponents seized on the moment — it was clear proof, they shouted, that Erdogan is out of touch.

 Turkey's complicated relationship with its Kurdish population is also a defining factor in this vote.
-While Turkey is still locked in conflict with the PKK — a group internationally recognized as a terror organization — Erdogan enjoys high support among conservatives.
+While Turkey is still locked in conflict with the PKK — a group internationally recognized as a terror organization — Erdogan enjoys high support among conservative Kurds.

 Turkey's role in Syria and the three and a half million Syrian refugees now in Turkey are factors swaying voters, too.